-Here are 7 things to do on a layover at Venice Maco Polo Airport.
+Here are seven things to do on a Venice Maco Polo Airport layover.

 1. Dine out

 Start your layover with a bite to eat.
-There are a few cafes and restaurants – nothing to write home about in terms of quantity, but most travellers will be satisfied with pizza, pasta, panini, and gelato options.
-Note that no restaurants stay open all night, so if you’ve camping out, plan ahead for a midnight snack.
+There are a few cafes and restaurants – nothing to write home about regarding quantity, but most travellers will be satisfied with pizza, pasta, panini, and gelato options.
+Note that no restaurants stay open all night, so plan ahead for a midnight snack if you’re camping out.

 2. Relax in a lounge

-In the mood for a one-stop-shop for food, drinks, WiFi, and maybe even shower facilities — all in a comfortable setting?
-Head to an airport lounge – no longer exclusively for First or Business Class flyers.
-A couple airport lounges here allow access to any traveller, regardless of your airline or flight class flown.
-Simply pre-book a lounge pass online, use your lounge membership program, or pay at the door to gain entry.
+Are you in the mood for a one-stop shop for food, drinks, WiFi, and maybe even shower facilities in a comfortable setting?
+You can head to an airport lounge – no longer exclusively for First or Business Class flyers.
+A couple of airport lounges here allow access to any traveller, regardless of your airline or flight class flown.
+Pre-book a lounge pass online, use your lounge membership program, or pay at the door to gain entry.
 Visit our Venice Airport Guide for lounge locations and access information.

 3. Browse the shops

 Spend your layover browsing the shops.
 This is Italy, so you’ll find a selection of Italian and well-known fashion brands, especially for an airport of this size.
-Of course, you can also browse plenty of souvenir shops, bookstores, convenience spots, and Duty Free sections for any last-minute needs.
+Of course, you can also browse many souvenir shops, bookstores, convenience spots, and Duty-Free sections for any last-minute needs.